bhattgauravNIT/DSA/Data Structures/BST/Notes/Notes.md

           if root is null return null indicating there doesn't exist any vertical sum in this empty tree.
-          Maintain a map which is global variable call function  getVerticalSum(root)
+          Maintain a map which is global variable

-          Now the map contains all the sum of every horizontal distance sort the map
+          call function  getVerticalSum(root)

-          let arr = Arrays.form(mp);
+          Now the map contains all the sum of every horizontal distance sort the map as we need to give sum of all vertical levels from left of the tree. let arr = Arrays.form(mp);
           arr.sort((a,b)=> a[0]-b[0]) indicating we are sorting by keys convert this array into map
           mp = new Map(arr);
-          traverse through the map anf print all values of the map.
+          traverse through the map and print all values of the map.